When you’re just getting started, it’s better to make sure you’re getting it right to avoid wasting time.

 Good source of food is always better

 Eating healthy ingredients is always better, it does not mean that you can’t progress well with bad food, that is a stereotype.
-Some people eating unhealthy food usually do very well in bodybuilding, because one of the most important factor they get right is eating enough.
+Some people eating unhealthy food usually do very well in bodybuilding, because one of the most important factor they get right is eating enough and training hard.